The authentic German pork roast is a traditional German dish that you can find in any good local German Inn or as we call it in Germany a “Gasthof”.

 – Place the pork in the middle of the baking tray.

 – Peel onions and cut them in slices; put onions next to the meat.

 – Make the broth per instructions and add app.
 125 ml over the onions and add 1/2 liter water.

 – Let the pork roast cook in the oven for 3.5-4 hours on 350 degrees F.

 – Turn the meat every 30 minutes and pour some liquid from the tray over it.
 Don’t let it dry completely.

-Serve it either with mashed potatoes, Spaetzle, or Knoedel (dumplings) and red cabbage.
+Side dishes: Mashed potatoes, Spaetzle, or Knoedel (dumplings) and/orred cabbage.
 It’s great with potato salad too.
 Find the recipes for Spaetzle or dumplings on this website.

 In a saucepan melt 3 tbsp butter.

 Stir in 1-2 tbsp cornstarch to butter and let brown for one minute, stirring frequently.